Carl-Eric Björkegren: Disappearance

 On 2 June 1994, Björkegren disappeared without a trace from his residence in Viken, south of Höganäs in Scania, just hours before he was supposed to board a plane to Stockholm, where his lawyer Henning Sjöström and his daughter Eva were waiting for him in a pre-booked room at the Grand Hôtel.
 The theories differ on whether he staged his own escape or was eliminated by shady business associates.
 Everything suggests that he is no longer alive, despite occasional reports of sightings of individuals resembling him.
-For instance, there were tips that he was shopping at Nordiska Kompaniet in Stockholm, staying in hotels in Oman, visiting banks in Switzerland, and residing in the brother's house of the prima donna Git Gay in Paraguay.
+For instance, there were tips that he was shopping at Nordiska Kompaniet in Stockholm, staying in hotels in Oman, visiting banks in Switzerland, and residing in the house of the prima donna Git Gay’s brother in Paraguay.

 He was reported missing by his family a little over two weeks after his disappearance.
 Björkegren's butler was the last person to see him alive.
-According to the butler's testimony, Björkegren was at home in his house on the morning of 2 June 1994.
+According to the butler's testimony, Björkegren was at home on the morning of 2 June 1994.
 The butler left for a couple of hours to take care of his child.
 When he returned, both Björkegren and his luggage were gone.
 A murder investigation was initiated, and initially, the police believed that Björkegren had moved abroad, but later became convinced that he had been murdered.
 Two loose ends, which the police couldn't confirm, are that the butler had allegedly lent the keys to the villa and later, when settling a debt, had paid with a Rolex watch and a very valuable painting from Björkegren's private collection.

 In 2012, there was a report from former head of the National Criminal Police, Tommy Lindström, suggesting that Björkegren had debts in the criminal underworld connected to art and that when these debts were to be collected, something went wrong, and then hitmen had to hide the body.